Ten Thirteen (The Leftovers): Flashback

 On October 13, 2011, the day before the Sudden Departure, Meg (Liv Tyler) talks with her mother, Jane (Betty Buckley), in a restaurant.
 Meg has a drug habit, snorting cocaine before their meeting.
 Jane wants to pay for her wedding, although Meg does not want her to do it.
 Feeling anxious, she returns to the bathroom to snort cocaine before Jane tells her something.
 When she returns, she finds Jane has collapsed and died.

-Two years later, Meg and her fiancé Darren (Bill Heck) visit Miracle on a tour.
-Hearing of a fortune teller in town, Meg visits Isaac (Darius McCrary) to know what were her mother's last words.
-Isaac tells her, without letting the audience know.
+Two years later, Meg and her fiancé Darren (Bill Heck) visit Miracle on a tour Meg booked because she heard there was a fortune teller in town.
+Meg visits Isaac (Darius McCrary) in order to find out what were her mother's last words.
+Isaac proves he is real, telling Meg details of the day her mother died, then whispers in Meg's ear her mother's last words (without letting the audience know).
 When Darren asks her about her visit, she claims that Isaac was a fraud.
 Before they leave, Meg meets Evie (Jasmin Savoy Brown), who reaffirms that no one in Miracle finds what they are looking for.

 Present day

 Meg is called out by GR members for her methods, one of which involved trapping children in a school bus with a fake grenade.
-Meg berates them for their beliefs, asserting that violence is necessary to make people "remember".
-She is told to handle the problem with Tom (Chris Zylka), who has been pulling people away from GR for offering to hug their pain away.
+Meg berates the GR leadership for their beliefs, asserting that violence is necessary to make people "remember".
+She denies that she has been buying plastic explosive and is told to handle the problem with Tom (Chris Zylka), who has been pulling people away from GR by hugging their pain away.
 Meg visits a local support group where Tom hugs her.
 That night, Tom confronts Laurie (Amy Brenneman) over her "pimping" him for the hugs, causing her to slap him.
 Angry, he abandons her.

 Tom meets Meg at a GR charter, revealing he wants to join.
 When he mentions that his family moved to Miracle, Meg laughs with a new idea.
 As she drives them, Tom asks why she raped him, but she decides to stop at a bar.
 While dancing, she states that she wanted him to get her pregnant.
 The next day, they reach a GR base near Miracle, where a man stumbled upon the property.
-Even though the man claims to not have seen anything, Meg orders to get the man stoned.
-They reach the refugee camp outside Miracle, where Matt (Christopher Eccleston) recognizes Meg.
+Even though the man claims to not have seen anything, Meg orders the man be stoned to death.
+Meg visits the refugee camp outside Miracle, where Matt (Christopher Eccleston) recognizes her.
 Meg states she is just visiting the place, which does not convince Matt.
 At the GR base, Tom inspects a nearby barn, which contains a home trailer with the doors locked.
-He opens the door with an axe, finding Evie and her missing friends, revealed to be members of the GR.
-Tom asks who she is, to which she just writes "It doesn't matter" and closes the door.
+He opens the door with an axe, finding Evie and her missing friends, revealed to now be members of the GR.
+Tom asks who Evie is, to which she writes "It doesn't matter" and closes the door.